Wamziss/task-manager-ts/README.md

 ### Using the Task Manager

 After deploying, you'll see some URLs in your terminal.
-The one you want starts with `http://localhost:`.
+The url to use starts with `http://localhost:`.
 Open that in your web browser to start using the task manager!

 ## How It Works